WhitmanCS370/sp24-lab8/README.md

 Include a summary of your discussion here.

+1) Using their design patterns and using base classes
+2) Version control for audio files (keep track of the state of audio file as we work. could come in handy if a user adds a filter to their file and doesn't like it tec.)
+3) Manifests for playlists (keep track of the state of all the files and their metadata)

 ### Exercise 3: SDX section 10.6

 Write a short summary of what you did (which exercises) below.